TwoGuysMakingPizza/site-main/reviews.md

                     </div>
                 </div>
                 <p class="text-white text-base font-normal leading-normal">
-                    "TwoGuysMakingPizza catered our wedding, and it was a huge hit!
+                    "Two Guys Making Pizza catered our wedding, and it was a huge hit!
 The pizzas were delicious, and the service was excellent.
 Our guests raved about the food!
 The guys were professional, friendly, and made the whole experience stress-free.
 Highly recommend for any event!"
                 </p>
             </div>